DEADLINE: Sunday, January 31st, 2021

 All USDA/1890 National Scholars are required to compete for appropriate employment immediately after graduation and, if selected, commit to at least one year of service to USDA for each year of financial assistance provided.
 (Note: Specific details of this service requirement will be outlined in the service agreement entered into by the selected Scholar, the University at which the Scholar is matriculated, and the USDA Sponsoring Agency.)

-Scholarships are awarded annually and must be used at one of the 1890 Land-Grant Universities.
-Each award provides full tuition, as well as fees, books, and room and board, reneweable each year for the term of the scholarship.
-The scholarship renewal is contingent upon satisfactory academic performance and normal progress toward the bachelor's degree.
+Scholarships are awarded annually and must be used at one of the 1890 Historically Black Land-Grant Universities.
+Each award provides full tuition, as well as room and board, for the term of the scholarship.
+The scholarship may be renewed each year, contingent upon satisfactory academic performance and normal progress toward the bachelor's degree.

 To be eligible for the USDA/1890 National Scholars Program scholarship a student must

-● Intend to study agriculture, food, natural resource sciences, or other related academic disciplines.
+Study agriculture, food, natural resource sciences, or other related academic disciplines